gitrust/goimg2pdf/Readme.md

 Somehow I didnt get IrfanView to accept installed PDF plugin and generate Multipage images.
 And I couldn't find any alternative in a hurry without installing new apps.

+## File support

+Currently JPEG files are supported only.

 ## Usage

 ![](goimg2pdf.gif)